rich-at-thinkful/slides-engine/slides/react-introduction/01-what-is-react/content.md

 * Benefits of React
     * Makes developing a large scale application easier
     * Standard way of dealing with rendering, state, etc.
-    * Create a component once, use it throughout your app